shogun-mar/Ah-It-Appears-To-Have-Done-Something/README.md

 Solutions will be available in a separate files to avoid spoilers.

-Feel free to contact me at pmarini72107@gmail.com or message me on slack (name: Marini) if you want to report a bug or leave a review, but please keep in mind that this is my first platformer game made for my first game jam in rudimentary framework such as Pygame (i did the best I could in less than two weeks T-T).
+Feel free to contact me at pmarini72107@gmail.com or message me on slack (name: Marini) if you want to report a bug or leave a review, but please keep in mind that this is my first platformer game made for my first game jam in rudimentary framework such as Pygame (i did the best I could in less than two weeks    😭).

-IMPORTANT: Game may be interpreted as a virus because of the interaction with the Windows API.
+IMPORTANT: Game may be interpreted as a virus because of the interaction with the Windows API, if you see any Windows Defender messages or pop ups do not worry I can assure you I write nothing harmful (I know it's not very reassuring but idk to know much about it 😩).

 ## Keybinds and controls